hoppjs/docs/contents/plugins/guidelines.md

  of hopp get released.
 However, we want to move forwards as much as possible towards the newer ECMAScript versions.

- 3. **All plugin names must start with `hopp-`.** This is the convention for hopp plugins and it is used by hopp to do its autoloading.
+ 3. **All plugin names must start with `hopp-plugin-`.** This is the convention for hopp plugins and it is used by hopp to do its autoloading.
+If your plugin just starts with `hopp-` and not `hopp-plugin-`, it will not be loaded.
+The extra plugin bit is there in case anyone wishes to build utilities or hacks for hopp and would like to release it as a non-plugin.